aspect-build/rules_js/docs/pnpm.md

 For now, you can emulate public-hoist-pattern in `rules_js` using the `public_hoist_packages` attribute of `npm_translate_lock`.

-## Creating and the pnpm-lock.yaml file
+## Creating and updating the pnpm-lock.yaml file

 ### Manual (typical)